 Automotive Electronics Competition

 The automotive sector is changing radically.
-Integrated Electronic Systems (ES) are becoming increasingly important and sophisticated, totaling as much as 40% of the components of some vehicles.
+Integrated Electronic Systems (ES) are becoming increasingly important and sophisticated, totalling as much as 40% of the components of some vehicles.
 Electronics accounts for 80% of in-vehicle innovation, and ES continues to have a hugely positive impact on car safety, security, economy and control.
 The UK already has a strong presence in the automotive sector globally, but the race is now on for automotive companies to embrace open innovation practices and focus on accelerating the delivery of advanced ES into their vehicles.

-In order to raise awareness about and interest in automotive electronics and security among undergraduates, AESIN (Automotive Electronic Systems Innovation Network) and the UKESF run an Automotive Electronics Competition.
-The competition is kindly sponsored by UltraSoC.
+In order to raise awareness about and interest in automotive electronics and security among undergraduates, AESIN (Automotive Electronic Systems Innovation Network) and the UKESF ran an Automotive Electronics Competition.
+The competition was kindly sponsored by UltraSoC.

-Entrants are required to produce a ‘think piece’ about the future of cyber security for connected and autonomous vehicles and submit it directly to the UKESF (email@example.com).
-Please include your name and university along with the entry.
-The piece should:
+Entrants were required to produce a ‘think piece’ about the future of cyber security for connected and autonomous vehicles and submit it directly to the UKESF.
+The piece needed to have:

 - Have a compelling title